All Episodes

 Yeah, you can't win everywhere.

-I understand you're your uh your guy lost in Wisconsin.
+I understand your guy lost in Wisconsin.

-That's your point, Right?
+That's your point, right?

 That's why you're unhappy.